CarloWood/systemd-netns/README.md

 # systemd-netns

-This project enables you to:
+This project enables you to
  * Run an application inside a named network namespace as a systemd service.
- * Configure the netns using configuration files in /etc/conf.d/netns/.
+ * Configure the netns with possible network interfaces using configuration files in `/etc/conf.d/netns/`.

 ## Installation